Traffic Crimes in Pasco County

 - Felony Driving Under the Influence Causing Serious Bodily Injury

-- Felony DUI manslaughter (with death / fatality)
+- Felony DUI manslaughter (with death or fatality)

 - Chemical Test

 Most violations of the law are civil which are punishable by a fine.
-Civil traffic violations can including speeding or running a red light.
+Civil traffic violations can include speeding or running a red light.

 Attorney for Traffic Crimes in Pasco County, FL